Onufriev-Lab/GBION_tutorial/README.md

 To run the simulation, type in command line:

 `pmemd.cuda -O -i prod.in -o prod.out -p dna.top -c equil.ncrst -r prod.ncrst -x prod.trj -inf prod.mdinfo -ref dna.crd`

+Reasonable production run should be 50-100 times longer, here we just show the work of model.

 ### SECTION 7.
 Analysis and visualization of the results